This Is What Happens to Your Body When You Don’t Get Enough Sleep

 You make bad judgments

 Along with fuzzy brain function comes impaired decision making.
 “Sleep has been shown to increase risk-taking behavior,” says Clete Kushida, MD, medical director of the Stanford Sleep Medicine Center.
-In a 2016 study, published in the journal Medical Decision Making, of pediatric residents on 24-hour shifts, the doctors made riskier medical decisions if they hadn’t gotten at least an hour nap.
+A study published in the journal Medical Decision Making monitored pediatric residents on 24-hour shifts.
+Researchers found that doctors made riskier medical decisions if they hadn’t gotten at least an hour nap.
 But even if your job seems to have less potential for disaster, your performance at work may still suffer because of poor problem solving, higher risk-taking, and poor management style without sleep, says Breus.

 You may become a dangerous driver

-Sleep deprivation doesn’t only endanger your own health—it can affect the lives of others if you get behind the wheel.
-“Sleep has been shown to decrease your ability for alertness, vigilance, and higher order cognitive functions such as executive/frontal-lobe functioning—for example, complex activities like driving a car,” says Dr. Kushida.
+Sleep deprivation doesn’t just endanger your own health—it can mean disaster if you get behind the wheel.
+“Sleep has been shown to decrease your ability for alertness, vigilance and higher order cognitive functions such as executive/frontal-lobe functioning—for example, complex activities like driving a car,” says Dr. Kushida.
 It can slow your reaction time as much as driving drunk, not to mention the risk of falling asleep behind the wheel.
-The National Highway Traffic Safety Administration says that drowsy driving is responsible for an average of 82,000 crashes a year, 886 of them fatal.
-Nothing is as restorative as sleep, but when you’re feeling lethargic, these simple energy boosters can help.
+The National Safety Council says that drowsy driving is responsible for an average of 100,000 crashes a year, about 800 of them fatal.

 Your heart could suffer